Mohamed2242/library-management-system/README.md

-# Library Management System
+# Library Management System (Spring Boot)

+### Project Overview
-This is a RESTful API for a Library Management System built using Java Spring Boot.
+This Library Management System is built using Spring Boot, following Clean Architecture principles for scalability and testability.
-  The API allows users to manage books, patrons, and borrowing transactions,
-    with JWT-based authentication for secure access.
+The system provides API endpoints to manage books, patrons, and borrowing records with JWT-based authentication for security.

-## Features
+## Key Features:

+- Clean Architecture: The project is divided into core layers to maintain separation of concerns:
+    - Domain: Contains core business entities and repository interfaces.
-- User authentication and registration
+    - Application: Contains service use cases and DTOs.
-- Manage books (CRUD operations)
-- Manage patrons (CRUD operations)
+    - Adapter: Handles user interactions (controllers, exceptions).
+    - Infrastructure: Manages external services like configurations, logging (AOP), and caching.

+- RESTful API Endpoints for managing:
+    - Books: Add, update, delete, and retrieve book information.
+    - Patrons: Add, update, delete, and retrieve patron details.
-- Borrowing and returning books
+    - Borrowing Records: Manage borrowing and returning of books by patrons.

-## Technologies Used
-- Java 17
-- Spring Boot
-- Spring Security
-- JWT (JSON Web Tokens)
-- Hibernate
-- MySQL
-- Maven
+- JWT-based Security to protect API endpoints, ensuring only authenticated users can access system resources.

+- Aspect-Oriented Programming (AOP): Implements advanced logging and performance tracking across services using AOP to monitor critical operations.

+- Caching: Utilizes Spring’s caching mechanisms to store frequently accessed data like book and patron details, improving system performance.

+- Transactional Integrity: Uses Spring’s @Transactional annotation to ensure data consistency during borrowing and returning operations.

+- Testing: Comprehensive testing with JUnit, Mockito, and SpringBootTest for controllers, services, and repositories to ensure robust functionality.